Data lineage: Unstructured data

-A third approach of advanced data discovery solutions combines self-service data prep with visual data discovery, enabling analysts to simultaneously prepare and visualize data side-by-side in an interactive analysis environment offered by newer companies Trifacta, Alteryx and others.
+A third approach of advanced data discovery solutions combines self-service data prep with visual data discovery, enabling analysts to simultaneously prepare and visualize data side-by-side in an interactive analysis environment offered by newer companies, such as Trifacta, Alteryx and others.

-Another method to track data lineage is spreadsheet programs such as Excel that do offer users cell-level lineage, or the ability to see what cells are dependent on another, but the structure of the transformation is lost.
-Similarly, ETL or mapping software provide transform-level lineage, yet this view typically doesn’t display data and is too coarse-grained to distinguish between transforms that are logically independent (e.g. transforms that operate on distinct columns) or dependent.
+Another method to track data lineage is spreadsheet programs such as Excel that offer users cell-level lineage, or the ability to see which cells are dependent on another.
+However, the structure of the transformation is lost.
+Similarly, ETL or mapping software provide transform-level lineage, yet this view typically doesn't display data and is too coarse-grained to distinguish between transforms that are logically independent (e.g. transforms that operate on distinct columns) or dependent.

-Big Data platforms have a very complicated structure.
-Data is distributed among several machines.
-Typically the jobs are mapped into several machines and results are later combined by reduce operations.
-Debugging of a big data pipeline becomes very challenging because of the very nature of the system.
-It will not be an easy task for the data scientist to figure out which machine's data has the outliers and unknown features causing a particular algorithm to give unexpected results.
+Big Data platforms have a very complicated structure, where data is distributed across a vast range.
+Typically, the jobs are mapped into several machines and results are later combined by the reduce operations.
+Debugging a Big Data pipeline becomes very challenging due to the very nature of the system.
+It will not be an easy task for the data scientist to figure out which machine's data has outliers and unknown features causing a particular algorithm to give unexpected results.

 Proposed solution

-Data provenance or data lineage can be used to make the debugging of big data pipeline easier.
+Data provenance or data lineage can be used to make the debugging of Big Data pipeline easier.
 This necessitates the collection of data about data transformations.
 The below section will explain data provenance in more detail.

 Data provenance

-Scientific data provenance provides a historical record of the data and its origins.
-The provenance of data which is generated by complex transformations such as workflows is of considerable value to scientists.
-From it, one can ascertain the quality of the data based on its ancestral data and derivations, track back sources of errors, allow automated re-enactment of derivations to update a data, and provide attribution of data sources.
-Provenance is also essential to the business domain where it can be used to drill down to the source of data in a data warehouse, track the creation of intellectual property, and provide an audit trail for regulatory purposes.

-The use of data provenance is proposed in distributed systems to trace records through a dataflow, replay the dataflow on a subset of its original inputs and debug data flows.
-To do so, one needs to keep track of the set of inputs to each operator, which were used to derive each of its outputs.
-Although there are several forms of provenance, such as copy-provenance and how-provenance, the information we need is a simple form of why-provenance, or lineage, as defined by Cui et al.
+In information systems, data provenance is information about the entities, activities, and agents involved in producing a piece of data; it records how data was derived and can be used to assess quality, reliability, and trustworthiness.

+Classical database research distinguishes why, where, and how provenance and shows how these forms support tasks such as query debugging, view maintenance, confidence estimation, and annotation propagation.

+In scientific workflows, provenance documents the derivation history from original sources through workflow steps, supporting reproducibility and reuse of results.

+In industry usage, data lineage is closely related: lineage typically denotes the end-to-end flow of datasets and transformations across systems (from sources through processing to outputs), while provenance emphasises derivations and attribution of specific data items; the two are complementary.
+Open, implementation-oriented specifications such as OpenLineage model lineage in terms of jobs, runs, and datasets to enable automated capture from modern data pipelines.

+Uses.
+Provenance/lineage information underpins impact analysis and debugging of data pipelines and supports regulatory reporting and audit (e.g., the Basel Committee's principles for effective risk data aggregation and risk reporting).